kytcrystal/kytcrystal.github.io/assets/assets/blog_posts/dealing-with-dependencies.md

 ### Installing Plugin

-As an example, I will use Python (obviously).
+As an example, I will use Python.
 So first, we would need to install the Python plugin.

 ```bash
 asdf plugin add python